wqLouis/Replot-For-Jetcard/README.md

-This repo is abandoned as not longer be maintained
+This repo is abandoned and not longer be maintained